 Appointed: 1 April 2016 Term ends: March 2020

-The Member of the NHS Pay Review Body (NHSPRB) provide independent recommendations on the remuneration of all staff paid under Agenda for Change (AfC) and employed in the NHS.
-NHSPRB’s recommendations apply to all staff in the NHS, with the exception of doctors, dentists and very senior managers.
+The NHS Pay Review Body (NHSPRB) provides independent recommendations on the remuneration of all staff paid under Agenda for Change (AfC) and employed in the NHS.
+The NHSPRB’s recommendations apply to all staff in the NHS, with the exception of doctors, dentists and very senior managers.
 The remit group includes all staff in NHS England, Scotland, Wales and Northern Ireland and accounts for just under 1.5 million NHS staff (headcount).
 NHSPRB’s annual reports are submitted jointly to the Prime Minister, the Secretary of State for Health, and Ministers of the Scottish Government, the Welsh Assembly Government and the Northern Ireland Executive.

 Previous roles in government